mosamdabhi/MBW-Data/Datasheet_for_Dataset/README.md

-3. **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?** *(If the dataset is a sample, then what is the larger set?
+3. **<a name="instance_information_2">Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?</a>** *(If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).)*

     It is a sample of all videos captured casually in an unconstrained environment such as zoo.
 It is not intended to be representative: the data was collected randomly in the order of visit.
 This data was collected with the intent to show the applicability of MBW in challenging data scenarios -- specifically to label articulated objects in the wild at scale.